leeyeehoo/STurbo-pytorch/README.md

 ### Preparation for the tests

-1. We assume the vot-toolkit root is VOT-TOOLKIT = /path/to/vot-toolkit
+1. We assume the vot-toolkit root is VOT-TOOLKIT, and VOT-TOOLKIT = /path/to/vot-toolkit

 ```